pascalhabluetzel/grifo/README.md

 ## Check input files

-BRICO looks for the input files only in the ./data/ folder to avoid that it finds the sequences in the results folder.
+GRIFO looks for the input files only in the ./data/ folder to avoid that it finds the sequences in the results folder.
 Make sure the data is in a folder called ./data/

 ``` bash
 if [ $demultiplexed = yes ]